Bagabag, Nueva Vizcaya: History

 The natives of Bagabag are the Gaddangs whose ancestors originally came from Cagayan and Isabela provinces.
 At the coming of the Spaniards, the natives were mostly settled along the Magat River where they had small farms of vegetables and root crops as well as rice fields.
 Most of them, however, depended on fishing and hunting for their livelihood.
 The Spaniards found the Igorots along the Lanog and Lamut Rivers and in the hills, east of the Magat River, they found the Bugkalots.

 The town was formed on October 7, 1741 by a Dominican friar, Antonio del Campo, at sitio "Nagcumventuan" a place now located between Pogonsino, Bagabag, and Bangar, Solano.
 The present name of the sitio bears proof to the fact that the Spanish priest constructed a church in the original town site.

 Frs.
 Luis Sierra and Alejandro Vidal were among the first priests to settle in 1743.
 They organized the town in 1754.
 Due to the continuous erosion and flood from the Magat River and its increasing population, Fr.
 Vidal later transferred the town site to "Nassa" which is located between Barangays Lantap and Santa Lucia.
 The "Nassa" location was open and muddy throughout the year.
 Thus for the third time, Fr.
 Vidal transferred the town site to its present site where numerous buri palms were then growing.
 It was from this buri palm plant the name of Bagabag originated, the same being called by the natives as "bagbag".
 In 1753, the Spanish established a fortress at Bagabag to serve as a base of operations for conquering the Ifugaos and to defend the mountain pass leading to Isabela.
+Bagabag when it was once part of Cagayan was also home to 10,808 native families and 25 Spanish-Filipino Mestizo families, before the province was transferred to the region of Nueva Vizcaya.

 During World War II, Bagabag Airport was built for the use of American soldiers.
 In 1945, the combined United States and the Philippine Commonwealth troops together with guerrillas attacked the Japanese Imperial forces in the Battle of Bagabag during World War II.
 Following the Japanese surrender in September 1945, General Tomoyuki Yamashita and his entourage, following their capitulation in Ifugao, were transported by car to Bagabag Airport, where they were transported by plane to La Union on their way to Baguio.